 We’re committed to finding ways of decoupling the growth of our business from our environmental impacts.
 We strive to use resources efficiently in our operations and reduce our environmental impacts by focusing on energy use, greenhouse gas (GHG) emissions, and waste diversion.
 Water is another critical resource and one with significant impacts in our value chain.
 However, because coffee roasting is a relatively dry process, we are not a heavy user of water in our facilities.

-In fiscal 2014 we completed corporate water and GHG footprints to help us identify the areas where we can make the biggest improvements in our value chain.
-Though the analyses confirm that our current operations represent a relatively small portion of our overall GHG and water footprints (2.5% of our GHG footprint and less than 1% of our blue water footprint*), we continue to make improvements so we can operate as efficiently as possible.
+We conducted corporate water and GHG footprints to help us identify the areas where we can make the biggest improvements in our value chain.
+Though the analyses confirm that our current operations represent a relatively small portion of our overall GHG and water footprints (4.3% of our GHG footprint and less than 1% of our blue water footprint), we continue to make improvements so we can operate as efficiently as possible.

 Efficient Office Space